This article provides system requirements, compatibility and installation guidance for the Datto Direct to Cloud Agent.

 Figure 5: Open DTC registration page

-If you do not see the window, or if you rebooted prior to beginning the registration process, you can click the agent tray icon and select the Open DTC registration page option to launch the registration wizard, as shown in Figure 5.
+If you do not see the window, or if you rebooted prior to beginning the registration process, click the agent tray icon and select the Open DTC registration page to auto-fill the form, as shown in Figure 5.

 2. After logging in to the portal, you will see the Register Direct to Cloud Agent window.
 Perform the following steps to register the protected system and link it to a specific client: